Angad0475/Angad0475/README.md

 <h1 align="center">Hey there👋</h1>
-<h3 align="center"> Myself Angad an aspiring Frontend Developer.
+<h3 align="center"> Myself Angad an aspiring Frontend Developer 🧑🏻‍💻.
-  I code mainly in js and have done stuffs on it.I love learning all things tech.</h3>
+  I code mainly in js and have done stuffs on it.I love learning all things tech 🖳.</h3>

 - 💬 Ask me about **react,vanilla Js**